apache/hudi/website/docs/hoodie_deltastreamer.md

 | `read.end-commit` | `false` | the latest commit | -- |

 ## Kafka Connect Sink
-If you want to perform streaming ingestion into Hudi format similar to HoodieDeltaStreamer, but you don't want to depend on Spark, try out the new experimental release of Hudi Kafka Connect Sink.
+If you want to perform streaming ingestion into Hudi format similar to `HoodieDeltaStreamer`, but you don't want to depend on Spark, try out the new experimental release of Hudi Kafka Connect Sink.
 Read the [ReadMe](https://github.com/apache/hudi/tree/master/hudi-kafka-connect) for full documentation.